Swedish Artists Illustrating Boys' Fashions

 Fifure 1.--We have few details about this Karl Larson portrait.
 Apparently it was painted in 1918.

 We do not know much about Swedish art history and artists yet.
-We have found two wonderful atists.
-We do know of one Swedish artist, Karl Larson painted many beautiful images of children during the late 19th and early 20th centuries that provide great detail about period clothing.
-Hugo Frédérick Salmson created wonderful genre pieces depicting Swedish life in which children are featured.
+We have found three wonderful atists.
+Karl Larson painted many beautiful images of children during the late-19th and early-20th centuries that provide great detail about period clothing.
+Hugo Frédérick Salmson created wonderful realistic genre pieces depicting Swedish life in which children are featured.
+Johan August Malmström include wonderful, simwhat more idealized gentre pieces, among his varied boy of work.
+This provides us an excellent range of images with which to augment the photograpic record.
+We do not know, however, nuch about the early-19th century.

 Hugo Frédérick Salmson (1843-1904)